spectrumitec/purrbox/README.md

   &#9474;   &#9500; default_new_site      Location of default system template
   &#9474;   &#9500; localhost             Location of Dev Management UI &#9474;   &#9492; ssl_certs             SSL certificate location (see server_conf.json if creating SSL by different file names)
-  &#9500; web_source                Location of all project folders &#9474;   &#9492; your_project          The project folder associated with the project tree &#9474;       &#9500; website_folder    The folder for each website defined under your project &#9474;       &#9492; config.json       The configuration file within your project containing all settings &#9500; web_templates             Location for any template created or downloaded (similar to project folder structure) &#9500; server_conf.json          Server configuration file &#9492; server_start.js           Server start script
+  &#9500; web_source                 Location of all project folders &#9474;   &#9492; your_project          The project folder associated with the project tree &#9474;       &#9500; website_folder    The folder for each website defined under your project &#9474;       &#9492; config.json       The configuration file within your project containing all settings &#9500; web_templates              Location for any template created or downloaded (similar to project folder structure) &#9492; server_start.js            Server start script
 </pre>
 <p>Project configuration example is as follows.
 Most of what is in the configuration file is relatively easy to see where it relates in the Dev Management UI.
 A few points:</p>
 <ul>